How much is admission to the Orangerie?

 Which days is the Orangerie closed?

 The Orangerie is closed every Tuesday.
-January 1, May 1, July 14 (morning only), and December 25.
+May 1, and December 25.

 Where are the Orangerie entrances located?